Mihailides/peregrine-platform/README.md

 # peregrine-platform
- A 2D platformer game engine.
+Peregrine Platform is a 2D platformer game engine under construction.
+It will be tailored for a specific platformer.